Flamingo: a Visual Language Model for Few-Shot Learning: Qualitative results

 \section{Qualitative results}

-We provide some selected samples covering different interaction modalities in Figures~\ref{fig:single_samples},~\ref{fig:dialogue_samples}, and~\ref{fig:videoexamples}.
-Unlike the quantitative benchmark results (which use beam search with beam width 3 for decoding), all qualitative results presented in this section use greedy decoding for faster sampling.
+In addition to the samples in Figure~\maintoappref{fig:teaser}, in this section we provide selected samples covering different interaction modalities in Figures~\ref{fig:single_samples},~\ref{fig:dialogue_samples}, and~\ref{fig:videoexamples}.
+Unlike the quantitative benchmark results which use beam search with a beam width of 3 for decoding, all qualitative results presented in this section use greedy decoding for faster sampling.

 Figure~\ref{fig:single_samples} shows the simplest form of interaction where a single image is provided followed by a text prompt either in the form of a question or the start of a caption.
-Even though the model is not trained in the question and answer form, the capabilities of the pretrained language model allows this adaptation.
+Even though the model is not trained specifically for the question and answer format, the capabilities of the pretrained language model allows this adaptation.
 In many of these examples, \largem{} can do at least one step of implicit inference.
-Some of the objects are not named in the prompt but their properties are asked directly.
-In order to answer these questions, the model needs to infer the referred object then recall the relevant knowledge to form the answer.
-Previously, it has been shown that contrastively trained vision networks can learn some text reading capabilities.
-We observed that \largem{} preserves this capability in the full model, in some cases for text that is rather small with respect to the size of the image.
+Some of the objects are not named in the prompt but their properties are queried directly.
+Based on its visual input, the model manages to recall the knowledge relevant to the referred object and thus produces the correct answer.
+Vision networks trained contrastively have been shown to learn character recognition capabilities \cite{clip}.
+We observe that \largem{} preserves this capability in the full model, in some cases for text that is rather small with respect to the size of the image.

-Since our model can accept inputs in the form of arbitrary sequences of visuals and language, we tested its abilities to hold an extended dialogue with interleaved images and text.
+Since our model can accept inputs in the form of arbitrary sequences of visuals and language, we test its abilities to hold an extended dialogue with interleaved images and text.
 Figure~\ref{fig:dialogue_samples} shows some samples which are generated by prompting the model with a brief dialogue (Appendix~\ref{app:dialogue_prompt}) followed by user interaction including image insertions.
 Even after several rounds of interaction \largem{} can still successfully attend to the image and reply to questions that can not be guessed by language alone.
-We observed that multiple images can be separately attended, simple comparisons and inferences are handled properly.
+We observe that multiple images can be separately attended: simple comparisons and inferences are handled properly.